 Whining noise in 4WD (Front Differential Gears)

 The front differential function is to allow the transfer of power to each wheel in front.
 When the 4-wheel drive is engaged the front differential splits the 50 percent of the power it receives between each wheel.
-The most power will be sent to the wheel with least resistance and the differential achieves this by means of a ring gear, pinion gear and a set of spider gears all mounted inside a carrier.
+The most power will be sent to the wheel with the least resistance and the differential achieves this by means of a ring gear, pinion gear and a set of spider gears all mounted inside a carrier.
 These are all securely fitted inside the differential and set at micro-millimeters of an inch and perfectly balanced.

 If the oil levels are low inside the differential the high levels of torque being transferred through it places more stress on the metal resulting in the current oil heating up higher than its viscosity can handle.

 This, in turn, begins to break down the oil viscosity further resulting in the metal components not being protected and lubricated sufficiently.
 This is the cause of metal being worn off quickly and gear teeth becoming rounded creating excessive movement inside the differential.
-The combination of low oil levels and wear on differential gears results in an audible whining sound when 4-wheel drive is engaged.
+The combination of low oil levels and wear on differential gears results in an audible whining sound when 4WD drive is engaged.

 Begin by checking the oil levels in the diffs and for any fine metal filings in the oil.
-If none are found but the oil is very thin, watery and black, it could simply indicate the oil was never changed regularly and needs to be drained and replaced with the correct differential oil as specified by the manufacturer.
+If none are found but the oil is very thin, watery, and black, it could simply indicate the oil was never changed regularly and needs to be drained and replaced with the correct differential oil as specified by the manufacturer.

 Whining noise in 4WD (Differential Fluid)

 As previously mentioned, low differential oil or even old differential oil could be the cause of the differential emitting a loud whining or humming noise when 4WD is selected.
-Diff oil is a lot thicker than engine oil and specifically designed to withstand high pressure and temperature change.
+Diff oil is a lot thicker than engine oil and is specifically designed to withstand high pressure and temperature change.

 Make sure you check your owner’s manual for the correct specification of differential oil for your specific vehicle.
 Ensure the oil you use protects against all the necessary friction for most synchronizers of mechanical gearboxes.
 Remember, automatic transmission oil is different from manual transmission oil and cannot be interchanged.